Unity-Technologies/com.unity.multiplayer.samples.coop/README.md

 One of the eight clients acts as the host/server.
 That client will use a compositional approach so that its entities have both server and client components.

 - The game is server-authoritative, with latency-masking animations.
-- Position updates are carried out through NetworkedVars that sync position, rotation and movement speed.
+- Position updates are carried out through NetworkTransform that sync position and rotation.
-- NetworkedVars and Remote Procedure Calls (RPC) endpoints are isolated in a class that is shared between the server and client specialized logic - components.

 Code is organized in domain-based assemblies.
 See our [ARCHITECTURE.md](ARCHITECTURE.md) file for more details.